Online Resource Allocation via Static Bundle Pricing: Lower Bounds

 \paragraph{Lower Bound Instance.}

 For such an $m$ and $t$ we now take a ground set of $m$ items and fix a family

 of $N$ pairwise qualitatively independent $t$-partitions of the items, guaranteed by Lemma~\ref{lem:AAM-to-QI-final}.

 We then instantiate \emph{exactly} the single-minded lower-bound construction from the proof of Theorem~\ref{thm:lb-1} for $B=1$ using this family $\mathcal{F}$.

-The structural and probabilistic analysis of this instance (number of "fully active" groups, offline prophet value, and the bound on any online algorithm) is identical to the $B=1$ case of Theorem~\ref{thm:lb-1} and implies:
+The structural and probabilistic analysis of this instance (number of “fully active” groups, offline prophet value, and the Rubinstein-style bound on any online algorithm) is identical to the $B=1$ case of Theorem~\ref{thm:lb-1} and implies:

 for every online algorithm.
 Thus

 by~\eqref{eq:t-lower-final}, for all sufficiently large $m$ of the form $m = t\cdot\AAM(t,t^t)$ with $t$ prime.